Analysis | The dangerous overconfidence of Trump supporters

 That the sitting president will attempt to shape the results is a problem for obvious reasons.
 But it's also clear that Trump has effectively persuaded some sizable part of his base to think that a victory is a near-certainty, establishing a toxic and potentially dangerous situation in which a legitimate election is viewed by many voters as invalid.

 Earlier this month, the Pew Research Center released data from a poll in which it asked voters who they expected to win in November.
 While Joe Biden led Trump by eight points in the same poll, voters were about evenly split on who they actually thought would win.
 That’s in large part because about 9 in 10 Trump supporters said they believed Trump would win, while only 8 in 10 Biden supporters were as confident.
-Among Trump’s strongest supporters, 97 percent said that they expected him to win.
+Among Trump’s strongest supporters, 97 percent said they expected him to win.

 How does that work?
 Well, for one thing, Trump has repeatedly claimed that he will win — barring Democrats “rigging” the election.